Shannon was appointed CEO of the NHFB in April 2018.

 Priorities for the future

-- public hospital funding integrity and duplicate payments
+Public hospital funding integrity and duplicate payments

-- funding neutrality for private patients in public hospitals
+Funding neutrality for private patients in public hospitals

-- measures to reduce demand for potentially preventable hospitalisations.
+Measures to address potentially preventable hospitalisations.

-The NPCR has now been in place for three financial years 2019-20, 2020-21 and 2021-22.
-In the year ahead, we will be focused on administering 2021-22 payments as well as completing the annual reconciliation for 2020-21.
+In the year ahead, we will be focused on administering 2023-24 payments as well as completing the 2022-23 Annual Reconciliation.

 Positive workplace culture

 Our United Leadership behaviours are the centrepiece of our workplace culture where we value people and results equally.
 After three years of Australian Public Service (APS) employee census results we have consistently ranked in the top two to three agencies for leadership, supervision, communication, innovation and employee wellbeing.
 This outcome is a pleasing reflection of our results through people approach; however we must not be complacent.
 Like previous years, and consistent with future public service reforms, in 2023-24 we remain focused on:

 Building on our strong stakeholder engagement for greater impact